MicrosoftDocs/cpp-docs/docs/mfc/reference/clistctrl-class.md

  *nArea*
  Determines the portion of the bounding rectangle (of the list view subitem) to be retrieved.
 The portion (icon, label, or both) of the bounding rectangle is specified by applying the bitwise OR operator to one or more of the following values:

-- `LVIR_BOUNDS` Returns the bounding rectangle of the entire item, including the icon and label.
+- LVIR_BOUNDS Returns the bounding rectangle of the entire item, including the icon and label.

-- `LVIR_ICON` Returns the bounding rectangle of the icon or small icon.
+- LVIR_ICON Returns the bounding rectangle of the icon or small icon.

-- `LVIR_LABEL` Returns the bounding rectangle of the entire item, including the icon and label.
-This is identical to `LVIR_BOUNDS`.
+- LVIR_LABEL Returns the bounding rectangle of the entire item, including the icon and label.
+This is identical to LVIR_BOUNDS.

  *ref*
  Reference to a [CRect](../../atl-mfc-shared/reference/crect-class.md) object that contains the coordinates of the subitem's bounding rectangle.